 Full Admission

 For full admission to a graduate program at AUS, an applicant must meet the general university admission requirements detailed in the sections below.
 Some degree programs may require additional specific admissions requirements.
-For details, please refer to the relevant degree program section of this catalog.
+For details, please refer to the relevant degree program section of the AUS Graduate Catalog.

 Applicants to a master’s degree program must: